LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

 Most of the authors of these and other J&J records cited in this article are dead.
 Sanchez, the RJ Lee geologist whose firm has agreed to provide him as a witness in up to 100 J&J talc trials, has testified that tremolite found decades ago in the company’s talc, from Italy and later Vermont, was not tremolite asbestos at all.
 Rather, he has said, it was “cleavage fragments” from non-asbestiform tremolite.

 J&J’s original records don’t always make that distinction.
-In terms of health risk, regulators since the early 1970s have treated small fibre-shaped particles of both forms the same.
+In terms of health risk, regulators since the early 1970s have treated small fiber-shaped particles of both forms the same.

 And as the product safety director for J&J’s talc supplier acknowledged in a 2008 email to colleagues: “(I)f a deposit contains ‘non-asbestiform’ tremolite, there is also asbestiform tremolite naturally present as well.”